LeMaker/SnappyUbuntuCore/README.md

 ## Structure
 builder: build Snappy via makefiles, and that includes Gadget snap and Kernel snap.
-prebuild: prebuild iamge for test purpose.
+pre-built: pre-build image download link for test purpose.

 ## Requirements
 Make sure your build environment is based on `Ubuntu 16.04` or later.
 Then, you need to install snappy tools, for creating image.